hrs2203/soad_project_2020/README.md

 - [x] Get your business detail
 - [x] Get your user account detail
 - [x] Stats of you sales compared to others.
-- [ ] API to add money to account.
-Transactions happen on our platform
+- [x] API to add money to account from business side
+- [x] Update business description as notice board